SysKitTeam/docs-point/reporting/power-platform-reports.md

 * **Connectors** - the number of connectors contained within the environment
 * **External Users** - the number of external users in the environment

+**Selecting one or more environments** lets you complete **the Delete Environment action**.
+* **Clicking the Delete Environment action** opens the confirmation modal that states that performing this action means:
+  * The environments resources and backups will be deleted, including dataverse, apps, and data
+  * Administrators of environments will have 7 days to recover it by going to the main Microsoft environments page
+* **Type Delete in the confirmation bar and click the delete button** to complete the action

 The additional columns available in the **column chooser**, located in the top right corner of the report, are:

 * **State**